Compensation of Staff Employees

-Reclassifications: As a result of a change in job duties and/or responsibilities, a unit supervisor may request that a position be re-evaluated by the Compensation Consultant.
+Reclassifications: As a result of a change in job duties and/or responsibilities, a unit supervisor may request that a position be re-evaluated by the HR Director.
 The request shall be in accordance with UHV Policy C-20, Classification of Staff Jobs.

 Promotions: When an employee is promoted to a higher pay grade as a result of a competitive search, his or her pay will be increased to reflect the new level of responsibility in accordance with the guidelines of this policy.